Department of Computer Science

 At all course levels, you will develop skills in teamwork, communication, and other important areas that go beyond writing code.
 You will collaborate on group projects, read from recent journals, write papers, present your work to your peers, and review the work of others.
 To complete your degree, you will develop a capstone project that builds on previous coursework and involves you in all phases of iterative software development.

 Professors are focused on teaching undergraduates and continually adopt new teaching methods and technologies, following best practices from the Association for Computing Machinery (ACM) and the Institute of Electrical and Electronics Engineers (IEEE.)

 Benefits of One Course At A Time

-Department members enjoy the flexibility of Cornell's One Course At A Time schedule in designing course strategies.
-A typical computer science course includes a lecture/discussion component, a closed lab component and an open lab component.
-Our closed labs are similar in structure to physics or chemistry labs.
-The instructor sets up the exercise, provides tutorial assistance, and circulates among students to trouble-shoot problems as they arise.
-In open labs we invite more creative exploration and students work on their own schedules.
+A typical computer science course includes a lecture and discussion component, a closed lab component, and an open lab component.
+Closed labs are similar in structure to physics or chemistry labs.
+The instructor sets up the exercise, provides tutorial assistance, and circulates among students to troubleshoot problems as they arise.
+Open labs invite more creative exploration, and you can work on your own schedule.

 All classes enjoy dedicated classroom space, and you are free to work on projects beyond normal class meeting times.

 You will be encouraged to extend your learning beyond the classroom, and you might choose to join Professor Ross Sowell in studying robotics, complete summer research at a larger school, pursue internships, or work with Cornell's information technology staff.
 Professors in the department will come to know you well, and the detailed letters of recommendation they write often make a difference when applying for internships, research placements, or jobs.